-Please ensure you give us at least 6 week’s notice if this is not the case it is unlikely we will be able to offer you an appointment at the practice and you will have to attend one of the external travel clinics.
+Please ensure you give us at least 6 week’s notice if this is not the case it is unlikely we will be able to offer you an appointment at the practice and you will have to attend an external travel clinic.

-- You will need to complete a travel form (available at reception or clicking here:Travel Form) and returning the form to reception
+- You will need to complete a travel form (available at reception or clicking here:Travel Form) and return the form to reception.

 Your destination(s) with details of areas within countries that you are visiting, length of stay at each location, and your contact details (including your email address)

 - A member of our nursing team will then contact you via email.
 They will make a recommendation (having checked your immunisation record) about what you need and also suggest next steps.

 There is further information about countries and vaccinations required on the links below: